How to install and configure SAP HANA (Large Instances) on Azure

-The installation of SAP HANA is your responsibility and you can start the activity after handoff of a new SAP HANA on Azure (Large Instances) server.
-And after the connectivity between your Azure VNet(s) and the HANA Large Instance unit(s) got established.
+The installation of SAP HANA is your responsibility.
+You can start installing a new SAP HANA on Azure (Large Instances) server after you establish the connectivity between your Azure virtual networks and the HANA Large Instance unit(s).

-Per SAP policy, the installation of SAP HANA must be performed by a person certified to perform SAP HANA installations.
-A person, who has passed the Certified SAP Technology Associate exam, SAP HANA Installation certification exam, or by an SAP-certified system integrator (SI).
+Per SAP policy, the installation of SAP HANA must be performed by a person who's passed the Certified SAP Technology Associate exam, SAP HANA Installation certification exam, or who is an SAP-certified system integrator (SI).

-Check again, especially when planning to install HANA 2.0, SAP Support Note #2235581 - SAP HANA: Supported Operating Systems in order to make sure that the OS is supported with the SAP HANA release you decided to install.
-You realize that the supported OS for HANA 2.0 is more restricted than the OS supported for HANA 1.0.
+When you're planning to install HANA 2.0, see SAP support note #2235581 - SAP HANA: Supported operating systems to make sure that the OS is supported with the SAP HANA release you that you're installing.
+The supported OS for HANA 2.0 is more restrictive than the supported OS for HANA 1.0.

-Second Step is to check for new patches and fixes of the specific OS release/version.
-Check whether the patch level of the HANA Large Instance is on the latest state.
-Based on timing on OS patch/releases and changes to the image Microsoft can deploy, there might be cases where the latest patches may not be included.
-Hence it is a mandatory step after taking over a HANA Large Instance unit, to check whether patches relevant for security, functionality, availability, and performance were released meanwhile by the particular Linux vendor and need to be applied.
+The third step is to check for new patches and fixes of the specific OS release/version.
+Verify that the patch level of the HANA Large Instance is in the latest state.
+There might be cases where the latest patches aren't included.
+After taking over a HANA Large Instance unit, it's mandatory to check whether patches need to be applied.

-Third Step is to check out the relevant SAP Notes for installing and configuring SAP HANA on the specific OS release/version.
-Due to changing recommendations or changes to SAP Notes or configurations that are dependent on individual installation scenarios, Microsoft will not always be able to have a HANA Large Instance unit configured perfectly.
-Hence it is mandatory for you as a customer, to read the SAP Notes related to SAP HANA on your exact Linux release.
-Also check the configurations of the OS release/version necessary and apply the configuration settings where not done already.
+The fourth step is to check out the relevant SAP notes for installing and configuring SAP HANA on the specific OS release/version.
+Due to changing recommendations or changes to SAP notes or configurations that are dependent on individual installation scenarios, Microsoft won't always be able to configure a HANA Large Instance unit perfectly.

-In specific, check the following parameters and eventually adjusted to:
+Specifically, check the following parameters and eventually adjust to:

 - net.core.rmem_max = 16777216